LAWS5183 Environmental Law

 - Students are able to (1) demonstrate, at an advanced level, knowledge of (a) the key concept of (ecologically) sustainable development and the guiding principles of environmental law; (b) the meaning of 'environmental harm' and 'pollution'; (c) the institutional structures for environmental governance; and (d) an analytical understanding of the principle legal techniques of regulating environmental harm and pollution, including administrative legal instruments such as policies, licences and notices, market mechanisms and property rights, environmental impact assessment, and criminal and civil liabilities; (2) demonstrate, at an advanced level, (a) the ability to identify, explain and respond to the ethical issues that arise in environmental law; and (b) an appreciation of the value of developing professional judgment in reflecting on the legal and ethical issues in pursuit of environmental justice; (3) demonstrate, at an advanced level, the capacity for critical thinking to (a) identify and articulate legal issues that arise in environmental decision making in the public and private sectors; (b) apply the knowledge identified in (1) and demonstrate cognitive and creative skills to resolve those issues; (c) identify the legal policy and reform issues and formulate creative responses to those issues; and (d) apply all these skills to the new regulatory challenges of reducing greenhouse gas emissions; (4) develop, to an advanced level, the intellectual and practical skills (including information literacy) to research, synthesise and evaluate the factual, legal and theoretical materials required to address legal problem solving, including for addressing reform issues such as the new regulatory challenges of reducing greenhouse gas emissions; and (5) develop, to an advanced level, the skills to (a) communicate (both orally and in writing) legal knowledge and analysis in ways that are effective and appropriate for legal and non-legal audiences; and (b) collaborate effectively in developing and communicating legal understanding through the demonstration of listening, negotiation and conciliation skills that both engage other parties or an audience and achieve more persuasive communication.

-- Typically this unit is assessed in the following ways: (1) tutorial exercises and (2) examination.
+- Indicative assessments in this unit are as follows: (1) tutorial exercises and (2) exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a Juris Doctor Student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.